bbauska/JS-Tips-JavaScript/README.md

     Here var is keyword and variablename is name of the variable.<br/>
     You can also define multiple variables using single statement as:
 	<pre>var variable1, variable2, variable3;</pre>
-    Value can be assigned to variable as:<br/>
+    Value can be assigned to variable as:
 	<pre>var variablename = value;</pre>
   </li>
   <li>What is var?<br/>